rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 lb:
   image: rancher/load-balancer-service
   ports:
+  # Assign a random public port and direct traffic to private port 80 of the service.
+  - 80
   # Listen on public port 80 and direct traffic to private port 80 of the service
-  - 80
+  - 80:80
   # Listen on public port 82 and by default forward traffic to private port 81 using HTTP
   - 82:81
   # Listen on public port 9999 using TCP and not HTTP